Note

 Oscillation detection using linear predictive coding

-Identifies if a signal contains one or more oscillatory components.
-Based on the paper by Sharma et. al. [#]_.
+Identifies if a signal contains one or more oscillatory components, based on a method described by Sharma et al.

 import matplotlib.pyplot as plt